 6. Plato said, "No one knows whether death, which people fear to be the greatest evil, may not be the greatest good."

-7. He also stated that death is not the worst that can happen to men.
+7. He also stated that death was not the worst that can happen to men.

 8. Socrates stated, "Death may be the greatest of all human blessings."